- About GSE

 Penn GSE scholarships provide partial tuition support to full-time students in their first year of study at the master's level (doctoral level students should see the Fellowships section of this webpage).
 The School seeks to provide assistance to as many eligible candidates as possible, currently awarding scholarships to 75% of incoming master’s students.
 There is no application for Penn GSE scholarships.
 The awards are made at the time of application review by the academic divisions and are based on the academic merit of the application for admission.
 Awards are communicated at the time of admission in the acceptance letter.
 Scholarships are not taxable and require no service component.

 Penn GSE will celebrate its 100th Anniversary in 2014.
 To commemorate this occasion, we are pleased to announce the creation of the Dean’s Centennial Scholarship.
-Scholarships in the amount of $10,000 will be awarded to a select group of master’s applicants entering in the 2013-2014 academic year.
+Scholarships in the amount of $10,000 will be awarded to a select group of master’s applicants entering in the 2014-2015 academic year.

 Penn GSE participates in the Yellow Ribbon program established by the Post-9/11 Veterans Educational Assistance Act of 2008.
 GSE provides up to five $4,000 matching awards for eligible students.
 More information on the Yellow Ribbon program can be found here.
 Eligible students should contact Wanda Rothmiller at email@example.com for more information.

 Penn GSE has established a Give a Year Partnership with City Year, an education-focused nonprofit that unites young people of all backgrounds for a year of full-time service to keep students in school and on track to succeed.
 This partnership highlights the visions and values of both organizations, integrating the power of knowledge and service in addressing social problems.
-In recognition of this partnership, Penn GSE will award annually two of its highest merit scholarship toward any full-time master’s degree program to one City Year corps member or alumna/nus who has completed at least one year of service or one City Year staff member employed by City Year for at least two years.
+In recognition of this partnership, Penn GSE will award annually merit scholarships toward any full-time master’s degree program to selected City Year corps members or alumni who have completed at least one year of service or City Year staff members employed by City Year for at least two years.